denohpakni/labinventory/README.md

 For our lab

-Credit to link for providing such a wonderfull template.
+Credit to  Leonardo de Souza - Florianópolis, Brazil [link](https://github.com/Leonardo8133/stock_manage) for providing such a wonderfull template.